 If noodles aren’t your thing, you can also serve these wraps with white rice.
 Or, if you are looking for a healthier option, quinoa or cauliflower “rice” would be delicious!

-How to make Cashew Chicken Lettuce Wraps recipe and video👇
+How to make best Cashew Chicken and Tahini Sauce for lettuce wraps👇

 Easy Cashew Chicken Lettuce Wraps with Tahini Sauce